 Mark Rosney, Rob Bethell and Jebby Robinson, A Beginner's Guide to Paranormal Investigation.
 Amberley, 2010.

 Back in the day, every medium-sized town used to have its own UFO 'research' group.
 Magonia magazine grew, through a long process of evolution, from such a group in Liverpool.
-Holding meetings in community halls, scout huts (and in one case the canteen of a plastic-coatings factory - a location with an almost archetypal ambience of suburban anonymity!) these groups would host talks by various visiting speakers (been there, done that, no tee-shirt), discuss the latest books and magazines, and sometimes conduct investigations.
+Holding meetings in community halls, scout huts (and in one case the canteen of a plastic-coatings factory on the Guildford by-pass - a location with an almost archetypal ambience of suburban anonymity!) these groups would host talks by various visiting speakers (been there, done that, no tee-shirt), discuss the latest books and magazines, and sometimes conduct investigations.

 And this usually was where things started to go wrong.
 Very few of the original UFO groups were equipped for scientific observation, and many were simply advocate groups for the ETH.
 'Research' often consisted of a desperate attempt to rule out conventional explanations for sightings in order to force an 'extraterrestrial' conclusion - as in some quarters it still is.

 Of course, not all groups had such abysmal standards of investigation, SIUFOP was one notable exception, and despite its many faults BUFORA did produce some excellent investigation reports, but as with all such groups, they were usually a result of the efforts of a few individuals, often acting semi-autonomously from the group they nominally represented.